 - Using incentive-based water projects to provide sufficient water to and through the central Platte River habitat area.
-This includes re-timing and improving flows to reduce target flow shortages by an average of 120,000 (or 130,000) to 150,000 acre-feet per year. - Protecting, restoring where appropriate, and maintaining at least 10,000 acres of habitat between Lexington and Chapman, Nebraska.
-Further, acquiring and protecting an additional 1,500 acres of habitat during the First Increment extension.
+This includes re-timing and improving flows to reduce target flow shortages by an average of 120,000 (or 130,000) to 150,000 acre-feet per year. - Protecting, restoring where appropriate, and maintaining at least 10,000 acres of habitat between Lexington and Chapman, Nebraska, and acquiring and protecting an additional 1,500 acres of habitat during the First Increment extension.

-The Program is making progress towards achieving these objectives for Endangered Species Act compliance, including through development of its water and land milestones.
+The Program is making progress towards achieving these objectives in the extension.